SumoLogic/sumologic-kubernetes-collection/deploy/docs/v1_conf_examples.md

 **Note:** This is specific to the container logs pipeline only and will not work for other logs.

-The below example uses the `grep` filter to match any record that satisfies the following conditions:
+The below example uses the `grep` filter to match any record that satisfies the following condition:

-- The value of the "message" field contains "cool"
-- The value of the "message" field does NOT contain "uncool"
+- log comes from the `my-namespace` namespace

 ```yaml
 fluentd: